 Steward Health sponsored a greater part of the awards that were given on that day.
 There were trophies, T-shirts and price money among other awards.
 Dr. Christopher Thebe, Dean of Students at Solusi University thanked the guests for coming and making the day a success.

 “We wish to thank Steward Health for such a good gesture, they have made our day colorful through the awards they gave us.
 It is not easy to give nowadays because of the harsh economic conditions, but still they gave.”

 Dr. Thebe went on to thank the Minister of Sports and his team for coming all the way to Solusi despite their busy schedule.

-“I also wish to thank the Minister of Sports and Recreation in absentia Mr. Makhosi Hlongwani, the permanent secretary; Mr. Benson Dube, Director of Sports Matabeleland South; Mr. J. Mpofu, Deputy Director for Sport and Recreation, Matabeleland South; Mr. F. Baloyi, Sport and Recreation officer, Matabeleland South and also Agri bank which was also present to grace the occasion.
+“I also wish to thank the Minister of Sports and Recreation in absentia Hon.
+Makhosini Hlongwane, the permanent secretary; Dr. Benson Dube, Director of Sports Matabeleland South; Mr. J. Mpofu, Deputy Director for Sport and Recreation, Matabeleland South; Mr. F. Baloyi, Sport and Recreation officer, Matabeleland South and also Agri bank which was also present to grace the occasion.